Problem: Content marketing

 Creating branded content that doesn’t specifically showcase the brand through its products or services can be a

-and brand content to support it — yet agencies are increasingly advising clients to create content that barely mentions its own brand or products.
+tricky prospect for many businesses.
+A company may have spent years developing its brand image — and brand content to support it — yet agencies are increasingly advising clients to create content that barely mentions its own brand or products.
+Let’s explore some of the reasoning behind this.
+Who is it for, and what are you trying to achieve?

 The main problem with heavily brand-oriented content marketing lies in how you are defining your target audience.